Lighthouses on the Internet: A Researcher's Guide

 The Lighthouse Directory is a personal research project

 that is based on the use of Internet resources.
-Armed with the search
+Armed with Google's search

 I explore the Web looking for knowledge about lighthouses around the world.